Leonard and Bina Ellen Gallery, Montreal, QC; Elektra Festival International Arts Numériques, Montreal, QC

 Equivalents (Parallel Lines)

-Equivalents (Parallel Lines) is an immersive two-channel video installation that explores optical phenomena in 2½ dimensional space, through vector-based computer graphics.
-Entering into the dark gallery space, the viewer is enveloped by the presence of two large projection screens placed adjacent to each other.
-Initiated by the presence of the viewer, a series of black and white vertical lines float across the screens in a rhythmic procession.
+Equivalents (Parallel Lines) is an immersive two-channel video installation that explores optical phenomena in 2½-D space through vector-based graphics.
+Entering the dark gallery space, the viewer is enveloped by the presence of two large projection screens placed adjacent to each other, at slightly skewed angles from the gallery wall.
+A series of black and white vertical lines float across the screens in a rhythmic procession.
 As the viewer learns to anticipate the ordered assembly of lines, a rupture in the pattern occurs.
-In its mediated chaos, new patterns emerge; layers overlap and intersect to create flows of repetition and differentiation.
-The viewer has found him/ herself immersed in an optical painting, extended to reveal the architecture of the image.
+New patterns emerge; layers overlap and intersect to create flows of repetition and differentiation.
+The viewer has found him/ herself immersed in an optical painting, unfolded to reveal the architecture of the image.